 Intraocular Tumors.
 Tumors can block or compress the structures that are involved in the drainage of the aqueous humor.

 Eye Injuries and Intraocular Bleeding.
-Blunt trauma, scratches, or penetration injuries can lead to intraocular bleeding and inflammation, which can compromise the drainage system.
+Injuries to the eye, such as blunt trauma, scratches, or penetration, result in intraocular bleeding, which can negatively impact the drainage system.

 Advanced Cataracts.
 When the lens becomes clouded from advanced cataracts, this can block the normal flow of fluid within the eye, causing increased intraocular pressure.